mohsinalimat/Frappe-Framework/README.md

 - It's takes minimum one hour, based upon your internet connection

-- If you have any ERROR or SOMETHING contact me through email.
+- If you have any ERROR or SOMETHING contact me through below email.

 + Email:ranjithks@am.amrita.edu